jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 Only once you have become a stronger, better version of yourself will you be able to feel comfortable in any environment, including your old one.

-The only reason you find it difficult to have fun without drinking is that you haven’t built yourself up into the kind of person that&nbsp;*can*&nbsp;say no.
+The only reason you find it difficult to have fun without drinking is that you haven’t built yourself up into the kind of person that *can* say no.

 In order to do that, you’ll need an idea of what kind of person you want to become.
 What kind of life do you want to build for yourself?